FREQUENTLY ASKED QUESTIONS

 How much does Guild cost?

 Guild is free for members.
 Hosts pay an annual fee depending on the number of members they wish to host.
 Our pricing model starts at £10 per member per year, for up to 50 members.
 The price per member goes down to a minimum of £7 per member per year with higher member numbers.
-The price includes custom branding of your guilds and dedicated account management for service and onboarding.
+The price includes custom branding of your groups and dedicated account management for service and onboarding.
 Please contact us to discuss a bespoke model for you.

 If a member is in more than one group, do they count twice?